 Over the next four years they produced eight calves between them, and we kept Ishbel an Teallaich from Una and Caraid an Teallaich from Magaidh to continue our line.
 In their lifetimes Una and Magaidh produced calves that were sold to folds in Scotland and England and also exported to Switzerland and Finland.
 Two of Magaidh’s calves became successful stock bulls – Iagan a’ Ghlinne of Brue who sired calves in Aberdeenshire and Tearleach (Charlie Brown) a’ Ghlinne of Brue who joined the Brunnila Fold in Finland.

 Ishbel and Cara have produced 5 calves each.
-Ishbel’s first calf Bella an Teallaich was sold for breeding in Aberdeenshire and her second, 3-year-old Peigi is now going to the Brue stock bull Julius of Craigowmill.
+Ishbel’s first calf Bella an Teallaich was sold for breeding in Aberdeenshire and her second, Peigi, will be going to the Brue stock bull Julius of Craigowmill this summer.
 We have very high hopes that she will, like her dam, produce fine calves with great ease.
 Cara’s first three calves were male and two of them were sold for finishing in Aberdeenshire.
 Ishbel's calves Coirstaidh (22 months) and Julie (10 months), along with Cara's calf Magaidh (10 months) have recently joined the Aikenshill Highlands fold.
 We look forward to welcoming two new calves this April.

 All of our calves are bred from the Brue Fold’s stock bull and so each summer we send the cows with their unweaned calves across the island to Brue on the Atlantic coast.
 This gives the machair vegetation and mosaic habitats on our croft a chance to bloom and provides them with a huge variety of plants to enjoy in the late summer and autumn.